MitzaaA14/MatrixProject/README.md

 -  LED animations

 4. Message Display
--  Temporary screens for "Drawing cleared!" and "About" information
--  Returns to menu after set duration
+-  Temporary "Drawing cleared!" and "About" screens that return to the menu after a predetermined amount of time

 Code Architecture:
 Key Functions:
--  setup() : Initialize all components and display splash screen
+-  setup() : Initializes every component and shows the splash screen
--  loop() : Main loop handling timing and state management
+-  loop() : Main loop that manages timing and states
 -  showMenu() : Display and update menu on LCD
 -  menuLoop() : Handle menu navigation and selection
--  startGame() : Initialize draw mode
+-  startGame() : Set up the game's draw mode
--  gameLoop() : Handle drawing interactions and cursor movement
+-  gameLoop() : Manage cursor movement and drawing interactions
--  updateMatrix() : Refresh LED matrix based on current states
+-  updateMatrix() : Update the LED matrix according to the display's current
 -  displayDrawing() : Show drawing while in menu
--  updateDisplay() : Update LCD with cursor info and LED state
+-  updateDisplay() : Update the LCD with cursor information
--  clearAll() : Reset all LEDs to OFF state
+-  clearAll() : Turn off all of the LEDs
 -  showAbout() : Display project information

-Non-Blocking Timing
+Non-Blocking Timing:
-All timing operations use millis() to avoid blocking delays:
+To prevent blocking delays, millis() is used in all timing operations:

 -  Blink timers for LED states
 -  Cursor blink timer for menu and draw mode
 -  Timers for joystick and button inputs